-7 benefits of cooking from scratch
+7 Benefits of Cooking from Scratch

-1. Consume quality ingredients
+1. Quality ingredients

 When you cook from scratch you are not only able to control what you are eating and how it is prepared, but also the quality of the ingredients you are using for a recipe.
 Packaged and processed food is made to meet profit margins rather than sourcing the best quality ingredients including organic and fair produce.